Forms of Drive: G5-Pentads

 Function: To persuade others to follow a course for their own benefit.

 The group is likely to follow, but that is not guaranteed.
-Natural leaders are more likely to be successful than other types.
+Natural leaders are more likely to be successful than other types because of the natural response of their followers.

 Structure: Leading is constituted by:

-L3: Confidently facing the facts because the leader needs to see reality clearly and not flinch from it if a viable direction is to be identified.
+L3: Confidently facing the facts because the leader needs to see reality clearly and not flinch from recognizing obstacles and opposition if a viable direction is to be identified.

 L4: Unequivocally participating, which is about being part of the group and the group perceiving the leader as representing them and concerned about their well-being and success.